MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/javascript-debugger-scripting.md

 ## <span id="Vscode"></span><span id="vscode"></span><span id="VSCODE"></span>JavaScript in VSCode - Adding IntelliSense

-If you would like to work with the debugger data model objects in VSCode, you can use a defintion file that is available in the Windows development kits.
+If you would like to work with the debugger data model objects in VSCode, you can use a definition file that is available in the Windows development kits.
 The IntelliSense definition file provides support for all of the host.* debugger object APIs.
 If you installed the kit in the default directory on a 64 bit PC, it is located here:

 `C:\Program Files (x86)\Windows Kits\10\Debuggers\x64\winext\JsProvider.d.ts`

 To use the IntelliSense definition file in VSCode:

-1. Locate the definition file - JSProvider.d.ts.zip
+1. Locate the definition file - JSProvider.d.ts

-2. Copy the defintion file to same folder as your script.
+2. Copy the definition file to same folder as your script.

 3. Add `/// <reference path="JSProvider.d.ts" />` to the top of your JavaScript script file.